faweizz/florescence/README.md

 ## setup
 To setup the ecosystem you have to

 1. edit /etc/hosts to forward `keycloak` to `localhost`
-2. run the script ./broker/cert/create_ca.sh
+2. run the script ./broker/cert/create_ca.sh, use password for keystore: `password`
 3. start the stack with `docker-compose up`
 4. go to `keycloak:8080`, login with the credentials admin/admin and import the realm under `keycloak-config.json`
 5. update the secret of the users `alice` to `alice-secret` and `bob` to `bob-secret`